dzheng11/DLforCV2018spring/README.md

 nvcc -V

 # install cuDNN
-# You need to register online and download the file to local file then upload to the cloud
+# You need to register online and download the file to local machine then upload to the cloud
 # https://developer.nvidia.com/cudnn
 # download the newest version for CUDA 9.0 and for Ubuntu 16.04.
 sudo apt install ./libcudnn7_7.1.2.21-1+cuda9.0_amd64.deb